Ohio / Guernsey County

 Healthcare

-Cambridge residents have access to Southeastern Ohio Regional Medical Center, a full-service hospital providing emergency care.
-With 1.7 physicians per 1,000 people and 90% health insurance coverage, healthcare locally is reliable and accessible.
+Cambridge residents have access to quality healthcare, with major hospitals like Southeastern Ohio Regional Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 1.7 per 1,000 people and 90.0% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals